Urine drug screen

 A urine drug screen is used to detect illegal and some prescription drugs in the urine.

-Before the test, you may be asked to remove all your clothing and wear a hospital gown.
+Before the test, you may be asked to remove all your clothes and wear a hospital gown.
 You will then be placed in a room where you have no access to your personal items or water.
-In this environment, you cannot dilute the sample, nor can you use someone else's urine for the test.
+This is so you cannot dilute the sample, or use someone else's urine for the test.